mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the truth, the Lalandra Museum of Naval History is a popular attraction for both Bunkerians and foreign tourists alike.
-It includes two departments: an indoor facility located in one of the Lalandra Belt’s largest planetoids and ‘The Shipyard’, a large collection of now ancient naval starships that have been arranged for the viewing pleasure of its visitors.
+It includes two departments: an indoor facility located in one of the Lalandra Belt's largest planetoids and 'The Shipyard', a large collection of now ancient naval starships that have been arranged for the viewing pleasure of its visitors.
 Tourists may spend days or even weeks, travelling from ship-to-